Qarthak/Qarthak/README.md

-## Greetings stranger!
+### Greetings stranger!
-### Github doesn't have a dm feature so if you wish to contact me, try my email f20190125@goa.bits-pilani.ac.in and I'll get back to you asap
+Github doesn't have a dm feature so if you wish to contact me, try my email f20190125@goa.bits-pilani.ac.in and I'll get back to you asap
-### Still in the process of making my Github ✨fancy✨ for the recruitors so stay tuned!
+Still in the process of making my Github ✨fancy✨ for the recruitors so stay tuned for that!

 <!--